NieneB/InternshipReport/index.md

 Animated maps contain dynamic variables.
 Scene duration, rate of change, scene order.
 (Kobben and Yaman; MacEachren; Ormeling, 1996)

 ####Spatial - temporal
-Spatial temporal visualization is the display of dynamic pehomena as a series of static maps.
+Spatial temporal visualization is the display of dynamic phenomena as a series of static maps.
 To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
 Kraak and Klomp give a slightly different categorization, but can be compared to the Köbben & Yaman.
 Kraak & Klomp talk about time-series, successive build-up and changing representations.
 (Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007) See table <a class="xref" href="#catphenom"></a>.

 Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992)